pdbartsch/pack91orcutt/web/content/posts/current-pack-needs.md

 Remember that our pack is entirely volunteer run.
 That means we all need to step up when possible to make scouting a great experience for our kids.
-Here is a list of current opportunities:
+Here's a list of current opportunities:

 #### Vacant Den Positions:
 * [Boy Tigers Den Leader](https://meritbadge.org/wiki/index.php/Cub_Scout_Den_Leader)